Spider-Man: Turn Off the Dark: Act I

 At Midtown High School in Queens, New York, local teenager Peter Parker gives a book report about Arachne, Goddess of the Weavers ("The Myth of Arachne").
 As Peter gives his report, Arachne descends to the stage and tells the audience her story ("Behold and Wonder").
 After class ends, Peter's enemy Flash Thompson and his friends gleefully torment the straight A student ("Bullying by Numbers").
 Peter has a crush on his childhood friend Mary Jane Watson, but they both have unhappy lives ("No More").
-Peter has lived with Uncle Ben and Aunt May ever since his parents Richard and Mary Parker died in a plane crash when he was a child.
+Peter has lived with Uncle Ben and Aunt May ever since his parents Richard and Mary Parker died in a plane crash when he was a child, while Mary Jane endures abuse from her alcoholic father.

 A few days later, Peter and his classmates go on a field trip to the genetics laboratory of scientist Norman Osborn and his wife Emily, who explain what they hope to accomplish with their genetic research ("D.I.Y.
 World").
 While Peter takes pictures of the lab for the school newspaper, the Osborns lock down the lab as a dangerous genetically altered spider has escaped.
 While the students and scientists panic, the spider lowers itself onto Peter's shoulder and bites him ("Venom").

 Peter soon becomes aware that, as a result of the spider's bite, he has spider-like powers along with a muscular physique, 20/20 vision and the ability to emit web strings from his wrists.
 He uses his powers at school to defeat Flash and his friends in a fistfight ("Bouncing Off the Walls").
 After seeing Flash give Mary Jane a ride, Peter decides to buy a car to impress her.
 He enters a wrestling tournament and wins the grand prize of $1,000.
 Peter returns home only to learn that Uncle Ben has been shot by a thief.
 Arachne, who has been watching over Peter, encourages him to use his gift to defend the innocent from evil ("Rise Above").
 Peter vows to avenge Uncle Ben's death by using his powers to save the world and notes that "with great power comes great responsibility".

 Peter makes a costume and takes on the persona of "Spider-Man" ("NY Debut").
 The Daily Bugle begins to publish articles about Spider-Man while Peter is hired by editor-in-chief J. Jonah Jameson as a freelance photojournalist.
 Meanwhile, Norman Osborn begins thinking that Spider-Man stole his research as the military organization Viper Worldwide presses him to accelerate his project ("Pull the Trigger").
 Norman contemplates the dilemma with Emily while Peter shares his first romantic moment with Mary Jane ("Picture This").
 Norman decides to experiment on himself, causing an electrical surge that results in Emily's accidental death.
 Norman goes insane and mutates into the "Green Goblin".